Investing for Muslims in Canada

 1

-Tax-Sheltered Accounts: TFSA and RRSP
+Common Registered Investment Accounts: TFSA and RRSP

 To "buy stocks", first you need to open an investing account.
 Start with a tax-sheltered account, then you put assets inside it.
 TFSA and RRSP are powerful Canadian government programs that let you grow your wealth tax-free.